alexhholmes/mcp-obsidian/README.md

 ```

 The server exposes the following tools:
-- `semantic_search`: Search across all configured vaults using semantic similarity with optional vault filtering
-- `temporal_search`: Search notes by modification date with optional semantic filtering
+- `search`: Unified search with semantic, exact phrase, and temporal filtering
-- `reindex_vaults`: Manually trigger a re-index of all configured Obsidian vaults
+- `reindex_vaults`: Manually trigger a re-index of all configured vaults

 The vectors are stored along with the following metadata, which can be used for
 filtering searches: